kloudkit/ws-docs/docs/editor/extensions.md

 ```

 ::: warning
-We strongly discourage you from setting this to the official VS Code Marketplace, since it
+We strongly discourage you from setting this to the official VSCode Marketplace, since it
 infringes on the [terms of use](https://aka.ms/vsmarketplace-ToU).
 :::